 It is normal for patients and their families to feel some anxiety and fear about leaving critical care.
 We encourage patients and families to express their concerns to the bedside nurse who can arrange meetings with appropriate members of the team to address any questions or concerns.

-Discharge to Another Unit at University Hospital
+Discharge to another unit at University Hospital:

-Discharge to Home
+Discharge to home:

+Occasionally, some of our MSICU patients are discharged directly to home.
 There are a number of resources available to help patients when they return home.
 The care team will assist the family with plans for care after discharge from hospital.

 The SW-LHIN Home and Community Care Coordinator will be consulted for all discharges home, and they will review the discharge care plan with the patient/family to determine if supports are required after discharge.

 The MSICU supports patients from the London community as a primary hospital, but also supports patients referred from other regions of Ontario who require the specialized care offered in London.